ABJ4403/Payback2_CHEATus/README.md

 - GameGuardian v101.0

 This cheat is part of FOSS (Free and Open-Source Software)

-# Features:
-- Pistol/Shotgun Custom Knockback Value
-- Weapon Ammo Modifier
-- Wall Hack
-- And more that i didnt mention here (because some of them wont work).

 # Usage
 - Make sure your phone is rooted (i recommend using [Magisk](https://github.com/topjohnwu/magisk) because its open-source) to use [GameGuardian](https://gameguardian.net).